WokLibCodeClub/Hangman/step02-choose_word_and_display/STEP2.md

 In the computer version the computer chooses the word and the player has to try and guess it.

-In the starter project you will see a tab titled ```main.py```, and next to it another tab titled ```Hangman_words.txt```.
+In the starter project, on the left side, you will see two tabs, one labelled ```main.py```, and the other labelled ```Hangman_words.txt```.
 This tab refers to a computer *file* which has been uploaded to the Trinket project.
 If you click on this tab you will see a list of 400 words, all in capital letters, which are from six to 10 letters long and fit the rules.
 We will have the computer select a word at random from this list as the mystery word to guess.

 To do this we need to write code to